schitresh/system-design/design_concepts/1_architecture/1_architectures.md

     - Receives requests from the client, acts on them and stores the data
   - Data Tier / Persistence Layer
     - Databases, message queues
-    - Handles communication with othere applications
+    - Handles communication with other applications

 ## Microservices
 - Small services that handle a specific part of the functionality and data